 Gestational surrogacy is legal in several states where traditional surrogacy is not.
-In general, traditional surrogacy is more complicated and involves more legal actions since the surrogate is biologically related to the child.
-Typically, the traditional surrogate’s parental rights aren’t fully eliminated until after the birth and in some states the intended parents may need to complete stepparent adoption to establish their parental rights.
+In general, traditional surrogacy is more complicated.
+It involves more legal actions since the surrogate is biologically related to the child.
+Typically, the traditional surrogate’s parental rights aren’t fully eliminated until after birth.
+In some states, the intended parents may need to complete stepparent adoption to establish their parental rights.

-It’s extremely rare for any type of surrogate to try and obtain custody of the child, but the risk is greater with traditional surrogacy.
+It’s extremely rare for any type of surrogate to try and obtain custody of the child.
+However, the risk is greater with traditional surrogacy.
 Because of this possibility, intended parents might feel stressed or nervous over the possibility of a legal battle.
-In contrast, working with a gestational carrier requires less legal hoops and many parents are able to receive a pre-birth order that establishes their parental rights before the child’s birth.
+In contrast, working with a gestational carrier requires fewer legal hoops.
+Many parents are able to receive a pre-birth order that establishes their parental rights before the child’s birth.
 No matter which type of surrogacy you pursue, it’s essential to work closely with a surrogacy attorney.

-What is the cost difference between traditional and gestational surrogacy?
+What is the cost difference between the two?

 Traditional surrogacy is usually less expensive than gestational surrogacy.
 The price difference is mainly a result of IVF costing more than IUI.
 For IUI, the intended parents don’t need to pay for egg donation or fertility treatments for the intended mother since her eggs are not used.
-It’s possible money saved from using IUI over IVF to be replaced by other costs such as extra legal fees or advertisement costs to find the surrogate.
+Money saved from using IUI over IVF may show up in other costs.
+Costs such as extra legal fees or advertising costs to find the surrogate.
 Speak with a surrogacy professional to determine more accurate prices for your specific situation.

 What are the emotional differences between traditional and gestational surrogacy?